robin8a/ryesa/Propuesta_comercial.md

 - Arturo Gómez
 - Robin Ochoa

-# Porque nosotros

-Company Name is the best in the business, but we want to share why we think we’re the best fit for you specifically.

-1. Our team has developed their expertise over [x] years, with a specialty in [specific problem].
-2. Our portfolio contains [x] number of examples of customers who have seen positive results from working with us.
-[Link to portfolio].
-In addition, you can see positive reviews of [our software] [here], [here], and [here].
-All of these customers had needs similar to yours.
-3. We aim to excel.
-If you’re not happy after [x] amount of time, a full refund will be available to you.

 # Que obtendrás

 Con el fin de tener una clasificación clara de los ERPs o Modulos principales que serán implementados y así mismo el licenciamiento para cada uno tendríamos: